brohithkr/tesseract-modifier/README.md

 # Tesseract Modifier
-A web extension that adds a download button to
+A web extension that adds a download button for pdfs in kmit tesseract website.